Adriana Coronado, 14, died of gunshot wounds, according to medical examiner's case report

-Adriana Coronado, 14, had been missing since last weekend
+She had been missing from her home in Texas since last weekend

-Caesar Vladimir Coronado’s burned body was found in Walker County and his pickup was found in Montgomery County, just to the south.
+His burned-out pickup was found in Montgomery County, just to the south, on Sunday.

 Walker County Sheriff Clint McRae said Thursday that police want to find a man seen in a surveillance video running from the burning pickup in an industrial park in Conroe.